SexyMalasada/BamboRambo-RNG-Guides/NormalWild-FS-RNG.md

 Choose your location **first** (very important for accurate results) and **then** set **Min Index** to whatever your current **Advances** (not MT Advances) are.

-Finally put the number of Pokemon in your party (3 in my case).
+Finally put the total number of Pokemon in your party (3 in my case).
 The rest should be self explanatory.

 Press **Generate** and check the results.